 Working from home is now engrained into the way we work.
 Systems have been set up and it’s now been proven it’s working.

 A recent Garner CFO survey revealed that over two-thirds (74%) of companies plan to permanently shift employees to remote work after the Covid-19 crisis ends.
-Technology companies such as Twitter, Facebook and Amazon have already jumped on board telling employees that they could work from home indefinitely.
+Technology companies such as Facebook and Amazon have already told employees that they could work from home indefinitely.

-Now matter what new framework businesses choose, Covid-19 has set in motion a state of flexible working that will change the face of working now and in the future.
+Now matter what new framework businesses choose, Covid has set in motion a state of flexible working.
+It will change the face of working now and in the future.

 If you’re business is considering flexible working and would like to find out more on how you can successfully implement remote working, contact us today or give us a call on 020 3535 0680.